2026 MCAT Study Guide — Everything You Need to Prepare

 Psychological, Social, and Biological Foundations of Behavior (Psych/Soc)

-The Psych/Soc section of the MCAT also has 59 total questions, including 44 passage-related, and 15 standalone.
-It tests your understanding of psychological, social, and biological factors in terms of how they shape health.
-It requires knowledge of perceptions, behavior and behavior change, what people think about themselves and others, cultural and social differences, and the influence of other social relationships.
+The Psych/Soc section of the MCAT also has 59 total questions, including 44 passage-related and 15 standalone.
+It tests your understanding of psychological, social, and biological factors and how they shape health.
+It requires knowledge of perceptions, behavior, and behavior change, what people think about themselves and others, cultural and social differences, and the influence of other social relationships.

 This section is broken down into the following testing categories: